dev-codersgarden/file-encrypte/docs/controller-reference/FileManager.md

 # FileManagementController Documentation

-The `FileManagementController` manages file encryption, storage, and retrieval using Laravel's file storage system and encryption utilities.
+The `FileEncrypted` manages file encryption, storage, and retrieval using Laravel's file storage system and encryption utilities.

 ---